Wednesday, November 13, 2024

 8. Green Tongue

 A green tongue color is usually caused by a bacterial buildup similar to the causes of yellow or white tongues.
 In some cases, a green, furry coating may develop.
 Poor oral hygiene and dry mouth are common culprits, but certain medications and health conditions can also contribute.
-Maintaining good oral hygiene and addressing any underlying health issues is essential for resolving a green tongue.
+Maintaining good oral hygiene and addressing any underlying health issues is essential for resolving a green tongue color.

 9. Orange Tongue